patla001/GardenFight/README.md

 # Game Features
 The game features a variety of things.
 Here are some of the most noticeable features-
--	**Hotspot multiplayer**: After connecting two devices via Wi-Fi hotspot, players can fight each other in real time.
+-	**Hotspot multiplayer**: After connecting two devices via Wi-Fi hotspot, players can fight each other in real time **(DEPRECATED)**.
--	**Health bar**: Each player has its own health, after the health reaches to 0, the player loses.
+-	**Health bar**: The player and boss has its own health, after the health reaches to 0, the player loses.
 -	**Ratio**: The number of wins and loses so far are shown on the home screen.
-The ratio between wins and loses is shown during the fight under the Health Bar.
+The ratio between wins and loses is shown during the fight under the Health Bar **(DEPRECATED)**.
 -	**Movement**: Player can move around freely in any direction.
 But the looking direction is restricted due to multiplayer complexity.
 During a fight player will always look at the opponent.
 -	**Jump**: Player can jump in any direction.
 -	**Shield**: Player can protect themselves with a wooden shield.